shiomusubi496/library/data-struct/other/SlidingWindowAggregation.hpp.md

   - other/template.hpp
   - other/monoid.hpp
   isVerificationFile: false
-  path: data-struct/sequence/SlidingWindowAggregation.hpp
+  path: data-struct/other/SlidingWindowAggregation.hpp
   requiredBy: []
-  timestamp: '2022-02-15 09:30:07+09:00'
+  timestamp: '2022-02-25 22:06:36+09:00'
-  verificationStatus: LIBRARY_ALL_AC
+  verificationStatus: LIBRARY_NO_TESTS
-  verifiedWith:
+  verifiedWith: []
-  - test/yosupo/queue_operate_all_composite.test.cpp
-documentation_of: data-struct/sequence/SlidingWindowAggregation.hpp
+documentation_of: data-struct/other/SlidingWindowAggregation.hpp
 layout: document
 redirect_from:
-- /library/data-struct/sequence/SlidingWindowAggregation.hpp
+- /library/data-struct/other/SlidingWindowAggregation.hpp
-- /library/data-struct/sequence/SlidingWindowAggregation.hpp.html
+- /library/data-struct/other/SlidingWindowAggregation.hpp.html
 title: SlidingWindowAggregation(SWAG)
 ---
 ## 概要